Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Stellar mass functions and number densities

-For quiescent galaxies with $\lmass\geq 11$ we find number densities of $\eta={5.0}\pm{0.9},\ {16.0}\pm{0.8}$ and ${19.2}\pm{3.8}\,1\times10^{-6}\mathrm{{Mpc}}^{-3}$ for \mthree, TNG300 and TNG100, respectively.
+For quiescent galaxies with $\lmass\geq 11$ we find number densities of $\eta=(8.0\pm0.2)\times10^{-6}\,\mathrm{{Mpc}}^{-3},\ (5.0\pm0.9)\times10^{-6}\,\mathrm{{Mpc}}^{-3},\ (16.0\pm0.8)\times10^{-6}\,\mathrm{{Mpc}}^{-3}$ and $(19.2\pm3.8)\times10^{-6}\,\mathrm{{Mpc}}^{-3}$ for GAEA, \mthree, TNG300 and TNG100, respectively.
 In the bottom panels of Figure~\ref{fig:massfunctions} we show cumulative number densities from all simulations and compare these results again with observational estimates from \cite{Muzzin_2013_SMF}.
 The agreement between the number densities reflects the agreement for the \acp{smf} shown in the upper panels.
-Because \cite{Davidzon_2017_SMF_COSMOS2015} do not estimate cumulative number densities we estimate them from the original COSMOS2015 redshifts and NUV-$r^+$ vs. $r^+-J$ from \cite{LaigleCOSMOS2016}, finding perfect agreement with \mthree\ for all number densities (all, quiescent and star-forming galaxies), and relatively good agreement also with TNG with the significant exception of the quiescent galaxy number density.
+Because \cite{Davidzon_2017_SMF_COSMOS2015} do not estimate cumulative number densities, we estimate them from the COSMOS2015 \citep{LaigleCOSMOS2016} catalog (using the NUV-$r^+$ vs. $r^+-J$ quiescent vs. star-forming classification), finding good agreement with \mthree\ for all number densities (all, quiescent and star-forming galaxies), and relatively good agreement also with GAEA and TNG with the significant exception of the quiescent galaxy number density in TNG.

-\section{stellar ages}
+\section{Stellar ages}